-Patients with stage I malignant melanoma have cancer that is found in the outer layer of the skin (epidermis) and/or the upper part of the inner layer of skin (dermis), but has not spread to lymph nodes.
-The primary melanoma is less than 2 millimeters (1/16 of an inch) thick.
+Patients with stage I melanoma have cancer that is found in the outer layer of the skin (epidermis) and/or the upper part of the inner layer of skin (dermis), but has not spread to lymph nodes, and the primary melanoma is less than 2 millimeters (1/16 of an inch) thick.

 The most important initial feature that is obtained from biopsy at the time that the melanoma is diagnosed is the thickness of the melanoma (Breslow thickness, measured in millimeters).
 A pathologist determines this thickness by examining the melanoma under a microscope and measuring the lesion from the top to the bottom.
-The actual size of the melanoma on the skin provides little information.
 Based on the thickness of the tumor, melanoma is divided into 3 general categories:

 - Thin melanomas, which are less than or equal to 1 mm in thickness

 - Intermediate thickness melanomas, which are between 1 mm to 4 mm